rebelsky/sams-assorted-musings-reflections/complaints-about-captioning-01.md

 [4] I think that ended up as a discarded "work in progress".

-[5] She's received this honor in the past, too.

-[6] Ana continues our series of awesomely talented students from Slovenia.
+[5] Ana continues our series of awesomely talented students from Slovenia.
+Given our track record, we should find ways to attract more Slovenians.

+[6] She's received this honor in the past, too.

 [7] Only our Social Media Specialist replied quickly, and she noted that she was not charged with anything having to do with those videos.

+[8] I've elided the student name so that a Web search doesn't bring up that phrase.

 ---

-*Version 1.0 of 2017-02-10.*
+*Version 1.1.1 of 2017-02-10.*